-2.1 Importance and Objectives of Performance Monitoring and Reporting
+2.1 The Need for Performance Monitoring and Reporting

 Irrespective of the regulatory approach taken, information on services being provided is essential for the economic regulation of network industries.
-In fact, in the absence of effective competition and customer choice, monitoring and reporting of service performance operates as a transparent customer protection measure.
-The main objective of the PMR scheme is to provide comprehensive information to stakeholders about the services they receive, while at the same time provide incentives for the service provider to improve its performance.
-Essentially, the PMR scheme can be a significant performance driver and a useful tool for:
+In fact, in the absence of effective competition and customer choice, monitoring and reporting of service performance can operate as a transparent customer protection measure.
+A performance and monitoring scheme can provide incentives for service providers to maintain and improve quality by providing information to customers, the media and stakeholders, thus enabling them to critically assess performance.

+The main objective of the RIC's PMR scheme is therefore to provide comprehensive information to stakeholders about the services they receive, while at the same time provide incentives for the service provider to improve its performance.
+In short, the PMR scheme is a significant performance driver and a useful tool for: